Slovak party threatens to derail EU bailout deal

 Sulik strongly opposes the agreement to boost the EFSF, particularly its new powers to buy government bonds on the open market.
 His objections could hamper the quick implementation of the deal called for by both German and French leaders and the European Central Bank to stem the deepening debt crisis.

-The ECB started buying Italian and Spanish debt on Monday to stabilize markets on the view that the beefed-up EFSF would take over the burden later.
+The ECB started buying Italian and Spanish debt on Monday to stabilise markets on the view that the beefed-up EFSF would take over the burden later.

 Martin Bruncko, Slovakia's envoy to the EFSF said a Slovak 'no' could block the increase in its size and its powers to lend or buy bonds on the secondary market.